gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Starting with this release, it is now possible to use SNAPSHOT plugin versions in the `plugins {}` and `pluginManagement {}` blocks.

+### Incremental Java compilation by default

+This release fixes the last known issue of the incremental compiler: It now deletes empty package directories when the last class file is removed.
+It's memory usage has also been significantly reduced.
+We are now confident that it is ready to be enabled for everyone, so incremental compilation is the new default setting.

 ### Nested included builds

 Composite builds is a feature that allows a Gradle build to 'include' another build and conveniently use its outputs locally rather than via a binary repository.
 This makes some common workflows more convenient, such as working on multiple source repositories at the same time to implement a cross-cutting feature.
 In previous releases, it was not possible for a Gradle build to include another build that also includes other builds, which limits the usefulness of this feature for these workflows.
 In this Gradle release, a build can now include another build that also includes other builds.
 In other words, composite builds can now be nested.